Your local move: PODS vs. other moving companies

 How much does a moving container cost?

-If you’re considering a moving and storage container for a local move, each company handles pricing differently and costs vary based on your area and unique needs.
+If you’re considering a moving and storage container for a local move, each moving company handles pricing differently and costs vary based on your area and unique needs.
 Local moving costs with PODS average from $299 to $499*, including one-month container rental/storage time, delivery to your existing home, pick-up, and delivery to your new home.

 PODS local moving costs depend on factors including: